FreeXR/freexr-guides/privatequest-setup.md

 	- Then choose to install the app library shortcut, then follow the instructions to activate it

 ## 6. Root the headset
+> [!NOTE]
+> Even if you don't want to use root for anything, this is strongly recommended because it implements a bunch of things that further protect your quest from being forcibly upgraded.

 Download [Event Horizon](https://github.com/veygax/eventhorizon).
 Once again, using adb, install it like so:
 ```
 adb install eventhorizon.apk